DionatanFelipe/Shell-code-Update-and-clean-UBUNTU/README.md

  $ sudo ./'CleanCache(UBUNTU APT, SNAP and FLATPAK)'

- Ps: Need run how a program;
+ Ps: Need run how a program and change user name folder inside of code.

 If not run: Properties -> Permissions -> Allow executing file as program or $ chmod +x NAME ARCHIVE.bash